cloudfoundry/community/toc/rfc/rfc-draft-role-change-process.md

   [cloudfoundry.yml](https://github.com/cloudfoundry/community/blob/main/org/cloudfoundry.yml).

-- An existing Approver may submit the revocation request on behalf of someone else, but the person whose role is being revoked must be given a week to refute the revocation.
+- An existing Approver may submit the revocation request on behalf of someone else, but the person whose role is being revoked must be given two weeks to refute the revocation.

 - A Working Group Lead for that Working Group may merge the PR, without review.